 Born out of the Arts and Crafts movement (a reaction to the gaudy and opulent designs of the Victorian period), Mission style furniture is known for its focus on clean lines that flow along the vertical and horizontal plane.
 Perhaps the best-known craftsman of the Mission style is Gustav Stickley; yet, traditional furniture makers weren't the only ones fond of this rigid style.
 Rather, some Amish furniture makers of the 20th century created their lounge chairs and chest-of-drawers in the Mission style.

-How to Tell Antique from New
+How to Tell Antique From New

 - Raised areas

-Look for signs that the wear is too perfect to be old.
+Another tip is to look for signs that the wear is too perfect to be old.
 Natural fading and scratching of furniture finishes will be uneven and will look random.